A sore throat can make it painful to eat and even talk. The throat could also feel scratchy and irritated, which can worsen when swallowing.

 More severe but less common conditions that can involve a sore throat include:

-Epiglottitis is a rare but potentially dangerous throat infection in which inflammation and swelling of the epiglottis can close the airway, making it difficult to breathe.
+Epiglottitis is a rare but potentially dangerous throat infection where inflammation and swelling of the epiglottis can close the airway, making it difficult to breathe.
 It is a medical emergency.

-Anyone with ongoing or severe symptoms should see a doctor, as they may have an underlying condition that needs further treatment.
+Anyone with ongoing or severe symptoms should consult a doctor, as they may have an underlying condition that needs further treatment.

 The symptoms of a sore throat can vary depending on the exact cause.